kamit15/InterfaceTutorial/Readme.md

 What's an Abstract Class?
 - An abstract class is a class that has one or more abstract members.
 An abstract member is a class member that is declared, but not implemented.

+Interface
+-An interface is similar to a purely Abstract class.
+A purely abstract class has all abstract members with no implementation at all.
+-Interfaces are only allowed to have declarations, the parts of the contract, and no implementation.
+It,s up to the class implementing the contract to provide the details.

+-- If a C# class does not specify a base class, then it automatically inherits from Object.